LennartFr/customer-loyalty-program/README.md

 ### Step 2.1

-Run the following the command to create the bna file:
+Run the following the command to create the BNA file:
 ```
 cd customer-loyalty-program/
 npm install